 Source: Ayutthaya temple fire damages ancient Buddha statue

-via Khmer Times, 09 August 2017: More fragments of Buddha images have been found at the Tonle Sngout, which made the news last week because of the impressive discovery of a 6-foot tall sandstone guardian statue.
+via Khmer Times, 09 August 2017: More fragments of Buddha images have been found at the Tonle Snguot, which made the news last week because of the impressive discovery of a 6-foot tall sandstone guardian statue.
 The new fragments include a possible medicine Buddha.

 Four sandstone remnants of Buddha statues dating back to the Jayavarman VII era discovered at an Angkor-era hospital site.